 “She was a fearless leader and skillful negotiator and a dear, dear friend,” said Elliman CEO Dottie Herman.
 “Faith will be greatly missed.”

-Born in Shaker Heights, Ohio, Consolo chaired the now-defunct Garrick-Aug Worldwide, and became one of the city’s best-known retail brokers, credited with finding Manhattan homes for the likes of Cartier, Versace, Zara and Louis Vuitton.
+Born in downtown Cleveland, Consolo chaired the now-defunct Garrick-Aug Worldwide, and became one of the city’s best-known retail brokers, credited with finding Manhattan homes for the likes of Cartier, Versace, Zara and Louis Vuitton.
 She joined Elliman in 2005, and represented some of the city’s top landlords, including Harry Helmsley, Larry Silverstein, and Donald Trump.

 “Many of her clients were long term ones.
 They believed in her to get the job done!
 And she did!” said Steven James, who heads the New York division for Elliman.
 “She was a high-voltage character but deep down there was a heart that just wanted to be loved.”

 Consolo was often criticized for doing too much press – she was always available for a quote, on any topic, and made it a point to get to know every single reporter on the real estate beat.
 Her irreverent personality, infinite Rolodex and love for the social scene even inspired a parody Twitter account.

 “I know some people think it’s overexposure, but I think the deals really drive the press,” she told The Real Deal in 2011.
 A widow who lost her mother at a young age, she confessed that she was far more sensitive than many think.
 “They think I’m tough, hard as nails, ruthless,” she said.
 “Ruthless, can you believe that?”